Sand and Beach Wheelchairs [SALE]

 The top manufacturers for these beach access chairs include Aqua Creek Products, Deming Designs, Vipamat, and MJM.
 There is a new floating beach wheelchair for those who not only want to enjoy the beach but want to get into the water as well.
 Heavy-duty bariatric and pediatric beach wheelchairs are also available.
 Custom accessories accent the beach chair like umbrellas, cup holder, fishing rod holder, and conversion kits that allow you to use on a beach one day and at the pool the next.

-Why Use a Beach Wheelchair?
+Why Use an All-Terrain Wheelchair?

 It makes what was once inaccessible accessible.
 Those who use wheelchairs no longer need to be confined to parking lots, boardwalks, or sidewalks.
 Instead, they can enjoy the freedom to explore, play, and have fun anywhere along the water's edge.